Skip to main content

 The idea is that Constellation nodes should have verifiable integrity from the CVM hardware measurement up to the Kubernetes software layer.
 The solution is a verifiable boot chain and an integrity-protected runtime environment.

 Constellation uses measured boot within CVMs, measuring each component in the boot process before executing it.
-Outside of CC, it's usually implemented via TPMs.
+Outside of CC, this is usually implemented via TPMs.
 CVM technologies differ in how they implement runtime measurements, but the general concepts are similar to those of a TPM.
 For simplicity, TPM terminology like PCR is used in the following.

 In addition to the image measurements, Constellation extends a PCR during the initialization phase that irrevocably marks the node as initialized.
 The measurement is created using the clusterID, tying all future attestation statements to this ID.
 Thereby, an attestation statement is unique for every cluster and a node can be identified unambiguously as being initialized.